elshaka/odin-fakebook/README.md

 ## About this repository

-This repository stores a Ruby on Rails project which consists of creating a web service that mimics Facebook.
+A Ruby on Rails app that sorta kinda mimics both Facebook and Twitter.
 The full description for this practice can be found at the following link: [The Odin Project - Ruby on Rails - Final Project](https://www.theodinproject.com/courses/ruby-on-rails/lessons/final-project).

 ## Built with